dev-tyta/DTA/readme.md

 <h1 align="center">Deploying a Diabetes Prediction model using Streamlit.</h1>
 <p>
-Diabetes is a disease cauds
+Diabetes is a disease causedby a reduced
 </p>